AI-Driven BIM Classification and Metadata Structuring for SketchUp Components

 M Moser will provide:

-• Curated Test Library: A verified dataset of 4000 SketchUp components sourced from M Moser’s in-house library, 3D Warehouse, and project-specific content, spanning furniture, lighting, equipment, doors, partitions, and more.
-Each file includes benchmarked classification references for validation and training.
+• Curated Validation / Test Library: A verified dataset of 4,000 SketchUp components sourced from M Moser’s in-house library, 3D Warehouse, and project-specific content, spanning IfcFurniture, IfcLightingFixture, IfcElectricalAppliance, IfcDoor, IfcWall, and more.
+Each file includes benchmarked classification references for dataset validation and test.

-• AI-Ready Infrastructure: A fully operational agentic pipeline, structured into four modular AI roles (Visual, Classification, Validation, and Formatting), is already integrated with the SketchUp Ruby API.
-This enables plug-and-play testing and seamless I/O for external teams
+• AI-Ready Infrastructure: A fully operational agentic pipeline, structured into four modular AI roles (Visual, Classification, Validation, and Formatting), is already integrated with the SketchUp Ruby/C API.
+This enables plug-and-play testing and seamless I/O for external teams.

-Throughout the pilot, M Moser’s BIM specialists, MEPF Engineers, Workplace Designers, Project Managers will participate in structured testing and review sessions, offering detailed insights into tagging reliability, efficiency gains, and the tool’s fit within existing coordination workflows.
-Key performance indicators will include classification precision, average processing time per object, and interoperability with other BIM platforms such as Revit and IFC-compliant environments.
+Throughout the pilot, M Moser’s BIM specialists, MEPF Engineers, Workplace Designers, Project Managers will participate in structured testing and review sessions, offering detailed insights into classification reliability, efficiency gains, and the tool’s fit within existing coordination workflows.
+Key performance indicators will include classification precision, average processing time per object, and interoperability with other BIM platforms, such as Trimble Connect, Graphisoft ArchiCAD, Autodesk Revit and IFC-compliant environments.

 Commercialisation and Scaling